Badly injured Kosovo siblings en route to California for surgery

 Besart gives his father a last hug.
 Dad tells him not to worry, he'll be sure to visit.
 But he knows it will take time for Besart to heal.

-With Lulietu carefully strapped into a gurney, Besart and his sister board the giant chopper -- a craft belonging to the same alliance that dropped bombs from the sky.
+With Lulietu carefully strapped into a gurney, Besart and his sister board a giant British chopper -- a craft belonging to the same alliance that dropped bombs from the sky.

 Besart watches the ground disappear below him, his family fading into the landscape.
 By the time he returns, he should have a new face.
 His ravaged homeland, his fellow countrymen hope, will too.